Better-Britain/reports/reports/osa-explainer/sections/03_methods.md

 - <strong>Facial estimation</strong>: fast and privacy‑preserving if images are deleted; probabilistic; needs fallback.
 - <strong>Email estimation</strong>: very low friction; depends on email history/coverage; needs fallback.
 - <strong>MNO checks</strong>: quick binary adult flag; varies by carrier coverage; usually one layer of assurance.
-- <strong>Credit‑card checks</strong>: helpful only when you prove the <em>user</em> controls an adult card; “card on file” alone is weak.
+- <strong>Credit‑card checks</strong>: helpful only when you prove the <em>user</em> controls an adult card; “card on file” alone is weak (Ofcom codes’ caveats on binding and circumvention risk).
 </details>

 <details>
 <summary><strong>How should a decent flow work?</strong></summary>
 Start with a low‑friction method (e.g., facial estimation or email estimation).
 If confidence is low, offer alternatives: ID+live, open banking, MNO, PASS.
 On success, issue a short‑lived “age OK” token and delete images immediately.
+This layered approach meets Ofcom’s robustness/reliability/fairness aims without hoarding data (Ofcom codes; gov.uk explainer).
 </details>

 <details>
 <summary><strong>Mini‑FAQ</strong></summary>
-- <strong>Do they keep my face?</strong> Certified flows should not—images are used to compute an age and then deleted.
+- <strong>Do they keep my face?</strong> Certified flows should not—images are used to compute an age and then deleted (service should say so in its notice).
-- <strong>What if I’m mis‑aged?</strong> You must be able to retry in better lighting or switch to a fallback (ID, PASS, bank) without being locked out unfairly.
+- <strong>What if I’m mis‑aged?</strong> You must be able to retry in better lighting or switch to a fallback (ID, PASS, bank) without being locked out unfairly (Ofcom codes on alternatives and appeals).
 - <strong>Can I avoid biometrics entirely?</strong> Yes—choose a non‑face method (open banking, ID+live, PASS, MNO).
-Services should present options.
+Services should present options (Ofcom codes list accepted methods).
 </details>